kiritigowda/help/neuralNetModelProfiler/README.md

 ## outputs
 * The NNProfiler-profile.py will generate profile.txt and profile.csv.
 * The NNProfiler-generatePlatformReport.py will generate platform report .md file.
 * The NNProfiler-generateFullReport.py will generate platform and benchmark report .md file.
+A Diff report will be generated if the report was previously run on the same machine.